 Presentation of the Award

-Honorees will be celebrated at the Annual Rev. Dr. Martin Luther King, Jr. Celebration on Saturday morning, January 18, 2020 at the Hilton BWI.
+Honorees will be celebrated at the Annual Rev. Dr. Martin Luther King, Jr. Celebration in January.